visit-dav/visit/src/doc/gui_manual/Preferences/File_Locations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 Most of the files associated with VisIt_ configuration have their prescribed home
 in ``VUSER_HOME``.
 When running in client/server, it is the configuration files
 on the *local client* that effect behavior.
-This means they are always on the
+This means they are always the
 files on the *local* machine and not the *remote* system.
 Any configuration
-files that might also be on the remote server do not play a role.
+files that might also be on the remote server do not play a role in effecting
+behavior in client/server mode.

 Settings/Preferences File
 """""""""""""""""""""""""